translatorswb/TWB-MT-fastapi/README.md

 }
 ```

-### Helsinki-NLP models (huggingface)
+### OPUS models (huggingface)

-You can serve Helsinki-NLP models provided in huggingface, as long as they are one-to-one.
+You can serve Helsinki-NLP's OPUS models provided in huggingface, as long as they are one-to-one.
 Make sure they are listed in https://huggingface.co/Helsinki-NLP and place the language codes exactly as they are.
 For an French to English model, add the following configuration under `models` in `config.json`:

 ```